Lawsuits stemming from gas explosions settled for $143M

 Columbia Gas of Massachusetts and its parent, NiSource Inc., announced the settlement Monday.

-Columbia CEO Joe Hamrock in a statement said the settlement is “another important step forward” in the recovery effort.
+Columbia CEO Joe Hamrock said the settlement is “another important step forward” in the recovery effort.

-The plaintiffs’ co-lead attorney, Frank Petosa, said in a statement that the settlement “will provide a full measure of compensation to thousands of residents and businesses.”
+The plaintiffs’ co-lead attorney, Frank Petosa, said the settlement “will provide a full measure of compensation to thousands of residents and businesses.”

 The agreement is subject to court approval.